Why we love to Discover Your Strengths

-If your child is 10 years or older, they can discover their strengths scientifically using the VIA Strengths finder on the All Right? website.
-But, see below for our guide to doing this first.
+If your child is 10 years or older, they can discover their strengths scientifically using the VIA Strengths finder quiz on the All Right? website.
+But, see below for our guide for doing this first.

-If your child is younger than 10, the best way to do this activity is to use the strengths discovery sheet and chat with your child about which top five strengths you see them as having, and why.
+If your child is younger than 10, the best way to do this activity is to use our strengths cards which you can either print or recreate, and chat with your child about which top five strengths you see them as having, and why.

 Believe us - kids love this!
 And sometimes they’ll reverse this and do the same for you!

-Once you’re both/all complete, you can print off your top 24 strengths.
-Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as on their own, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths mean.
+Once you have both/all completed the surveys, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
+Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths are.

 Let your child know that while they have top strengths, they actually have all 24 strengths – some are just stronger than others.
 Just because a strength is number 24 on the list, doesn’t mean you don’t possess it, and we can all grow and develop strengths.